wassimOubaziz/typing-speed-test-game/README.md

 ## 🌐 Live Demo

-Check out the live demo of the Typing Speed Test Game [here](#your-live-demo-link).
+Check out the live demo of the Typing Speed Test Game [here](https://wassimoubaziz.github.io/typing-speed-test-game/).

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📬 Contact

 Have questions or suggestions?
-Reach out to [Your Email] or open an issue.
+Reach out to [Wassimdjaafar5@gmail.com] or open an issue.

 Happy typing! 🎉